 As people get old, the sensitive lining of the middle ear begins to degrade and can no longer pick up sounds as accurately transmitted by the eardrum.
 The problem is that this process often occurs over the course of many years, if not decades, and so it can sometimes be hard for a parent to notice.

 The time will come, though, when a conversation about hearing aids becomes inevitable.
 Hearing can degrade to the point where an ageing parent might not want to engage in social situations or may be unable to listen to the TV or radio.
+If your ageing parent is experiencing hearing loss, they can benefit significantly from hearing aids for seniors.

 The good news is that hearing aids can both restore hearing and help keep their mental faculties sharp.
 They’re also comfortable and easy to fit, so there should be no worries there about suitability.